-The foundations of modernism growing out of the upheaval that brought forth the poetry of Wordsworth, Keats, and Shelley, and a new vision of an industrialized world in the works of Dickens, Carlyle, Ruskin, and Tennyson.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+The foundations of modernism growing out of the upheaval that brought forth the poetry of Wordsworth, Keats and Shelley, and a new vision of an industrialized world in the works of Dickens, Carlyle, Ruskin, and Tennyson.
+Prerequisite: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)